GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 * For each magnitude, sample a given number of scenarios with replacement, with the chance of sampling each scenario proportional to its conditional probability **multiplied by a user-defined positive event-importance factor**.
 The latter step is where this method differs from regular sampling.
 * The theory of importance sampling provides a means to adjust the random scenario weights to correct for this preferential sampling.
 There are many statistical texts which cover importance sampling, [for instance see Chapter 9 of this freely available draft book by Art Owen](https://statweb.stanford.edu/~owen/mc/).

 In the example below we set the `event_importance` equal to the scenario's maximum-stage at our site offshore of Tonga.
 This means we prefer scenarios with higher max-stage at that site, all else being equal.
 This might be a a good choice if were studying tsunami hazards nearby (e.g. in Tonga), but probably not if we were studying the hazard far away (e.g. New Zealand).
-Many other choices could be made depending on what you know about scenarios that are likely to be important for your application.
-In this particular case we get much better agreement with the PTHA18 max-stage exceedance-rate curve, while still only using an average of 12 samples per magnitude bin.
+Many other choices could be made depending on what is known about scenarios that are likely to be important for your application.
+In this particular case we get much better agreement with the PTHA18 max-stage exceedance-rate curve at our hazard, while still only using an average of 12 samples per magnitude bin.

 ```r